Professor Anatol Lieven

 Office hours: Wednesdays 10.00 – 12.00 and 10.00-12.00 on Fridays by appointment.

-I am chair of international relations in the War Studies Department of King’s College London, and a senior fellow of the New America Foundation in Washington DC.
+I am Professor at Georgetown University School of Foreign Service, Qatar, visiting professor in the War Studies Department of King’s College London, and a senior fellow of the New America Foundation in Washington DC.
 My recent book, Pakistan: A Hard Country, was published in April 2011 by Penguin and was selected by the Daily Telegraph as one of the '2011 Books of Year'.
 A new edition of , America Right or Wrong: An Anatomy of American Nationalism, is published in 2012.

 I spent most of my career as a British journalist in South Asia and the former Soviet Union, and am author of several books on the latter region, including Chechnya: Tombstone of Russian Power?
 (Yale University Press 1998) and Ukraine and Russia: A Fraternal Rivalry (USIP, 1999); and The Baltic Revolution: Estonia, Latvia, Lithuania and the Path to Independence (Yale University Press 1993).